For Faculty

 Those wishing to host a visitor for a period shorter than a semester should discuss the idea with LACIS staff, for it may be possible to do so within applicable University regulations.

-Send nomination materials electronically in a single PDF or Word file plus one hard copy to the LACIS office no later than the last Friday in October for consideration by the Tinker-Nave Committee.
+LACIS encourages submissions in October for the following academic year (i.e., 12 months or 18 months in advance).
+Nomination materials must be submitted no later than the last Friday in October for consideration by the Tinker-Nave Committee.
 If you need further information, please do not hesitate to call the office at 608-262-2811.

 External Funding